javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 checkPermission(..) // checks a permission, returns true/false
 ```

-With prefixes in place, a glance at a function name gives an understanding what kind of work it does and what kind of value it returns.
+With prefixes in place, a glance at a function name gives an understanding of what kind of work it does and what kind of value it returns.

 ```smart header="One function -- one action"
 A function should do exactly what is suggested by its name, no more.